timdh/deepfashion_detector/README.md

 The above model has been trained for 40 epochs

-## Instructions for the command line application
+## Instructions for the fake fashion classifier
 To classify an image run `python discriminator.py --im_path=<path to image> --im_label=<corresponding label>`

 The above command assumes the that the discriminator is saved in the default path `checkpoints/base_model/final_trained_discriminator.pth`.
 The `--model_path` option allows to refer to the discriminator when it is saved on a different path.